-SPCA receives only a very small amount of government funding to help us in our essential animal welfare work.
+SPCA receives only a very small amount of government funding to help us in our essential animal welfare work through our 33 centres.
 Instead, we rely on the generosity of animal lovers to support animals through the precious gift they leave in their Will.

 Leaving a gift to SPCA is a fitting way to celebrate the love and companionship animals have brought you during your lifetime.
 By doing so you will have a lasting impact on animals in need and help to ensure that New Zealand’s most cherished charity will always be here to help animals.

 Gifts in Wills are our lifeblood providing income for many years ahead and with the help of people that have left a gift in their Will, it will help SPCA future proof our work, so that we can always be there when we are needed.

 SPCA’s ongoing work is far-reaching across many different areas but some of our key objectives and areas of focus are:

 - Education – our team develop free education programmes for schools and people working with children, to help change the hearts and minds of the future generations

 - Campaigning and advocating for animals – behind the scenes we work with ministers, government officials and industry to advocate changes to improve animal welfare

 - Shelter, rehome and reunite – we provide a safe haven for sick, injured, abused, and abandoned animals

 - Animal rescue – SPCA Inspectors and Field Officers are at work every day ensuring the protection of New Zealand’s animals

 - Seek Justice – SPCA is the only charity with legal powers to help animals in need and bring animal offenders to justice.
 Our Inspectors are appointed under the Animal Welfare Act 1999 which provides powers to investigate cruelty, abuse, neglect, and abandonment